Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 #### Proof Of Validity - POV

-- Polkadot requires that a Parachain block is transmitted to the relay chain in a fixed format: **PoVBlock**
+- Polkadot requires that a Parachain block is transmitted to the relay chain in a fixed format: **Collation**

 <img src="../assets/pov_block.svg" width="40%"/>
 <!-- .element: class="fragment" data-fragment-index="1" -->